 The Edgar L. and Rheta A. Berkley Child and Family Development Center is named in honor of our major benefactor Rheta Aaron Sosland.
 Rheta was a leading figure and advocate of education and the arts in Kansas City for nearly three-quarters of a century.
 Rheta took great pride in her funding of our program and was able to visit often before her passing in November of 2003.

-The University of Missouri – Kansas City (UMKC) and an interdisciplinary team of experts worked together to develop a state-of-the-art early childhood school.
-Berkley is part of UMKC’s School of Education and serves a learning laboratory for early childhood students.
+The University of Missouri – Kansas City (UMKC) and an interdisciplinary team of experts worked together to develop a state-of-the-art early childhood program with the goal to model best practices in early learning for university students, faculty, staff and the greater Kansas City community.
+Berkley opened it’s doors in June of 1993 as part of UMKC’s School of Education and serves as a learning laboratory for early childhood students.
 As a resource to others, Berkley enrolls children of UMKC employees, students, and the community.

 We believe the positive development of self-image plays a vital role in both children’s learning and healthy development.
 Teachers provide opportunities for learning in an environment of trusting and respectful relationships.
 We value the unique qualities of each child and adult and respect differences.
 We strive to create an environment of cooperation and collaboration to enhance the process of learning and working together.
 The teachers learn the needs of individual children and plan for the successful fulfillment of those needs.